Allithwaite

-Allithwaite is a small village in Cumbria, England, located roughly 1.2 mi west of Grange-over-Sands.
-Most of its residents commute to local areas of Ulverston, Barrow-in-Furness, Kendal or Lancaster to work.
-Historically in Lancashire, Allithwaite, and the village of Cartmel situated to the north, are part of the civil parish of Lower Allithwaite.
+Allithwaite is a village in Cumbria, England, located roughly 1.2 mi west of Grange-over-Sands.
+Within the boundaries of the historic county of Lancashire, Allithwaite, and the village of Cartmel situated to the north, are part of the civil parish of Lower Allithwaite.
 At the 2001 census, the parish had a population of 1,758, increasing to 1,831 at the 2011 Census.

 There is also a civil parish previously known as Upper Allithwaite which was renamed in 2018 as Lindale and Newton-in-Cartmel, and includes Lindale, Low Newton and High Newton.
 The population of this parish at the 2011 Census was 843.

+Background and amenities

+Most of the residents of Allithwaite commute to Ulverston, Barrow-in-Furness, Kendal or Lancaster to work.